-Scott Zucker, 52, has served as Tradeweb's Chief Risk and Administrative Officer since February 2020 and served as Chief Administrative Officer since its formation and as the Chief Administrative Officer of TWM LLC since November 2009.
-He joined the company in 2002 as General Counsel.
+Scott Zucker, 53, has served as Tradeweb's Chief Risk and Administrative Officer since February 2020 and served as Chief Administrative Officer since its formation and as the Chief Administrative Officer of TWM LLC since November 2009.
+He joined TWM LLC in 2002 as General Counsel.
 Prior to joining Tradeweb, from 1999 to 2002, Mr. Zucker worked in the Corporate Department of Willkie Farr & Gallagher LLP, an international law firm, providing legal, regulatory and securities law support exclusively to Bloomberg LP.
 He also worked in the Corporate Department of Robinson, Silverman, Pearce, Aronsohn and Berman LLP (now Bryan Cave Leighton Paisner LLP) from 1996 to 1999, where he specialized in general corporate and securities matters.
-Mr. Zucker is a member of the Market Risk Advisory Committee of the U.S. Commodity Futures Trading Commission and serves on the board of directors of Habitat for Humanity NYC.
-He received a B.A. from Tufts University and a J.D. from Hofstra University School of Law
+Mr. Zucker serves on the board of directors of Habitat for Humanity NYC and is a member of the audit committee.
+He received a B.A. from Tufts University and a J.D. from Hofstra University School of Law.